Click here to see the 10 States with the Most DUIs report for 2021

 Kicking off the countdown is Iowa, one of six states from the midwest in the top 10.
 Just over 3.5 percent of drivers in the Hawkeye State have a prior DUI violation on their driving records, despite the state having very strict laws against drunk driving.
 First-time offenders face anywhere between 48 hours to one year in jail, and a fine starting at $625.

 You should know about all your options before purchasing auto insurance.
-Check out our car insurance comparison chart to learn more.
+Check out the best car insurance comparison sites to learn more.

 Looking for a good place to find auto insurance?
 Compare car insurance here.